 registered in the area you are buying in.
 Property transactions

-are concluded in Crete by a licensed conveyancer ( A lawyer is
+are concluded in Crete by a licensed conveyance ( A lawyer is

 not used ) His job is to check the title and make sure the